leonhma/obsidian-functionplot/README.md

 `yLabel`: string, default: ""
 > The label of the y-axis.

+## Questions

+If you have any questions about the usage of the plugin, take a look at the [wiki](https://github.com/leonhma/obsidian-functionplot/wiki) or post a question in the [discussions](https://github.com/leonhma/obsidian-functionplot/discussions).

 ## Bugs and Errors

 If you encounter any errors while using this plugin, please follow these steps: